ahmedk92/ahmedk92/README.md

 ### Hi there 👋

-- 👨‍💻 I develop iOS apps.
+- 👨‍💻 I develop iOS apps
-- 📫 How to reach me: https://ahmedk92.github.io.
+- 📫 How to reach me: https://ahmedk92.github.io
 - ❓ Have a question or something to discuss?
 Open an issue on my blog! https://github.com/ahmedk92/Blog